-A long line, called the mainline, with baited hooks attached at intervals by means of branchlines, is set and allowed to drift for several hours.
-Large tuna longliners can set up to 3,000 hooks on one line that can measure more than 100 nautical miles.
-The hooks of a longline are set deep (between 80 and 400+ m), so the fishers cannot see the targeted fish.
+A long line, called the mainline, with baited hooks attached at intervals by means of branchlines, is set and allowed to drift for on one line that can measure more than 100 nautical miles.
+The hooks of a longline are set deep (between 80 and 400+m), so the fishers cannot see the targeted fish.
 The choice of the location for a set is therefore made by experience, according to sea surface currents and temperature, season, weather, etc.